Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Methods

-Between 1907 and 1915, Einstein developed general relativity \citep[see][for an interesting read on the history of this development]{2012arXiv1202.2791W,2014grav.book.....P} and views gravity as the result of the curvature of space-time \citep{1914ZMP....63..215E,1915SPAW.......778E,1915SPAW.......799E,Hilbert:1915tx}.
-The Einstein field equations dictate the gravitational interaction between particles, but these equations are non-linear and notoriously hard to solve. \cite{1916AbhKP1916..189S} found the first non-trivial solution to the Einstein field equations: the Schwarzschild metric describes a point-like particle.
+Between 1907 and 1915, Einstein developed general relativity \citep[see][for an interesting read on the history of this development]{2012arXiv1202.2791W,2014grav.book.....P} and viewed gravity as the result of the curvature of space-time \citep{1914ZMP....63..215E,1915SPAW.......778E,1915SPAW.......799E,Hilbert:1915tx}.
+The Einstein field equations dictate the gravitational interaction between particles, but these equations are nonlinear and notoriously hard to solve. \cite{1916AbhKP1916..189S} found the first nontrivial solution to the Einstein field equations: the Schwarzschild metric describes a point-like particle.
 A rotating black hole was first described analytically as a solution to the field equations by \cite{1963PhRvL..11..237K}.
-By now there are rather standard software implementations to solve for general relativistic dynamical systems \citep{2018PhRvD..97h4059M,maria_babiuc_hamilton_2019_3522086}, even including magnetic fields \citep{2020PhRvD.101j4007M}.
+Today, there are rather standard software implementations to solve for general relativistic dynamical systems \citep{2018PhRvD..97h4059M,maria_babiuc_hamilton_2019_3522086}, even including magnetic fields \citep{2020PhRvD.101j4007M}.
 However, simulating multiple black holes in a relativistic context is somewhat expensive in terms of computer time.

 A numerically cheaper solution is the Einstein-Infeld-Hoffmann equations \citep{2014PhRvD..89d4043W,2014grav.book.....P,2021PhRvD.103f3003W}, in which the acceleration of body $i$, $\vec{a}_{i}$ is given by